 Learn more about Elsevier's Drug Information today!
 Get the drug data and decision support you need, including TRUE Daily Updates™ including every day including weekends and holidays.

 Available data are limited and efficacy has not been established.
 The National Institutes of Health (NIH) COVID-19 treatment guidelines recommend against the use of chloroquine for the treatment of COVID-19 patients.
 The FDA has revoked the Emergency Use Authorization (EUA) of chloroquine.
 Previously, the EUA suggested 1,000 mg (600 mg base) PO on day 1 then 500 mg (300 mg base) PO once daily for 4 to 7 days.
 The NIH recommends against the use of high-dose, twice daily chloroquine.

-500 mg (300 mg base) PO weekly for duration of pregnancy for P. ovale or P. vivax infections after completing acute treatment.
-After delivery, subsequent treatment with primaquine phosphate or tafenoquine is needed in patients without G6PD deficiency.
+500 mg (300 mg base) PO once weekly for duration of pregnancy.
+After delivery, subsequent treatment with primaquine phosphate or tafenoquine is needed in persons without G6PD deficiency.

 1,000 mg (600 mg base) PO once daily for 2 days, then 500 mg (300 mg base) PO once daily for at least 2 to 3 weeks.